mjuniper/ambitious-arcgis-app-2018/workshop/5-maps.md

 - try searching, paging, navigating back to home and searching from there

 Notice that:
-- see th extents on the map change when you change query/page
+- see the extents on the map change when you change query/page

 ### Fix broken test
 in tests/integration/components/extents-map-test.js: